idontgetoutmuch/ExampleFunctionalABM/SIR ABM .md

 ```

 #### Define 2D environment
 In this model, a N x A grid is used to define the spatial aspect of the model.
-Here, the discrete 2D environment is defined with a tuple.
+Here, the discrete 2D environment is simply defined with a tuple.

+If this spatial model was described using differential equations, then partial differential equations would be required to model the time dimension and the two space (x and y) dimensions.
+Such differential equations are amenable to numerical methods, however the additional complexity caused by increasing dimensionality is more easily modelled via ABM.

 ```haskell